Sidebar Site Navigation

 Committees at the University of Wyoming School of Pharmacy are a very important part of the administrative structure of the school.
-Faculty and student members of these committees work very hard behind the scenes throughout the year.
+Faculty, staff, and student members of these committees work very hard behind the scenes throughout the year.
 In order to increase awareness and provide information to our alumni, faculty, staff, and students of the efforts and accomplishments of our committees, we will spotlight a committee in each of the next few issues of the News Capsule.
 These features will show how the committees are positively impacting our program and our students.

 This month, the Curriculum and Instruction Committee (C&I) is in the spotlight.
 The C&I committee is made up of four faculty and three students.